-Electricity

-Repair category 2

-Notes The electrical system appears of standard pattern.
-No recent electrical testing noted.
+Electricity Repair category 1 Notes The electrical system appears of some age.
+No recent testing was noted.
+There is some discolouration to sections of the fuse board.
+We understand there has been electrical repairs made to the system in the past due to lighting strikes within the area.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.